-Serious fishing boats like Boston Whalers usually have a livewell and often they have more than one, but using a livewell on a boat invariably means getting it messy.
-Fish slime and scales, bait bits, and shrimp shells not only leave behind smells and stains, they can also cause damage to the livewell’s systems by clogging pipes and jamming drains.
+Well-equipped fishing boats like Boston Whalers will have a livewell, and often they have more than one.
+But using these important fishing boat accessories invariably means getting them messy.
+Fish slime and scales, bait bits, and shrimp shells not only leave behind smells and stains, but they can also cause damage to the livewell’s systems by clogging pipes and jamming drains.

 Once the livewell is empty you can give it a quick scrub with a soft-bristle brush and a dedicated nontoxic livewell cleaner or a gentle soap.
 Even if you use the nontoxic stuff, be sure to thoroughly rinse away all of the soap or it could affect your next batch of baits.
 If your livewell system has a high-speed pickup, you may want to then plug the well so it doesn’t fill with raw water inadvertently the next time you head out.

 Simply keeping the livewell clean and making sure baits and bait parts don’t get clogged up in the lines is the most important aspect of the proper way to use a livewell and keep it in good shape.
 However, since a livewell has an electrical and plumbing system, some additional maintenance is also in order.
 On a regular basis be sure to:

 Check fittings and connection points in the plumbing for leaks, and tighten hose clamps.

 Check livewell light fittings for leaks and ensure the wiring connections are secure, in good condition, and are functioning as expected.

 Check livewell pump switch connections and ensure the wiring connections are secure, in good condition, and are functioning as expected.